 For an air-conditioned ride, take a metered taxi.
 These taxis are hard to find on the city streets and generally hang around the bus station, airport and malls.
 Most hotels will be able to book these taxis for you whether it be for an airport transfer or to travel to an attraction.
 While the air conditioned ride is a definite plus, there's also a downside.
 Prices are significantly more than the Songthaews, with rides costing about 100 – 200 Baht within the city.

 If you have data access or a portable Wi-Fi device, you can catch a ride using Grab, a well-known app in Southeast Asia.
-Grab works just like Uber and is very popular.
-Grab offers air conditioned cars, door-to-door service, and affordable prices, depending on whether you select a private car (GrabCar), a regular taxi cab (GrabTaxi), or even a Songthaew (Grab RodDaeng).
+Grab is Southeast Asia’s version of Uber and is just as popular.
+Grab offers air-conditioned cars, door-to-door service, and affordable prices.
+You can choose to ride in a private car (GrabCar), a regular taxi cab (GrabTaxi), or even a Songthaew (Grab RodDaeng).

-As an added benefit, users collect points with every ride, and can redeem points for free rides.
+As an added benefit, users collect points with every ride, and can redeem points for free rides, food, and other benefits.

 Tip: Download the app using our referral code GRAB408463GB and get 500 points toward a free ride.